 Donor-advised funds (DAFs) are becoming increasingly popular.
 DAFs receive a growing share of all charitable donations every year and control a sizable proportion of grants made to other nonprofits.
 The growth of DAFs has generated some controversy over their function as intermediary philanthropic vehicles.
 Much of what is written is fueled by anecdotal evidence or aggregated national statistics.
 Using a panel data set of 996 DAF organizations from 2007 to 2016, this article provides an empirical analysis of DAF trends.
 We conduct longitudinal analyses of key DAF metrics, such as grants and payout rates.
 We find that a few large organizations heavily skew the aggregated data for a rather heterogeneous group of nonprofits.
 Next we use macroeconomic indicators to analyze changes in DAF metrics during economic recessions.
 We find payout rates increased during times of recession, as did a new variable we call the flow rate.

-Nonprofit organizations in the United States provide a wide array of services on behalf of the government.
-In these situations, determining the optimal structure of the system is important—should more providers deliver services across smaller areas to increase local tailoring or should fewer providers deliver services across larger areas to take advantage of economies of scale?
-This paper examines nonprofit intermediaries contracted to implement the Combined Federal Campaign (CFC), the Office of Personnel Management’s workplace giving program for federal employees.
-Using a difference-in-differences analysis based on service area consolidations, I find that larger service areas typically had lower giving and costs on a per employee basis.
+When nonprofit organizations deliver services on behalf of the government, the government agency has the opportunity to select the optimal number of providers to maximize performance.
+Should more providers deliver services across smaller areas to increase local tailoring or should contracts be consolidated so fewer providers deliver services across larger areas to take advantage of economies of scale?
+This paper examines a series of contract consolidations aimed at improving the performance and reducing the costs of the Combined Federal Campaign (CFC), the Office of Personnel Management’s workplace giving program for federal employees, which was administered by contracts with nonprofit intermediaries.
+Using a difference-in-differences analysis based on waves of contract consolidations over time, I find that larger service areas typically had lower giving and costs on a per employee basis.
 The consolidation process itself tended to decrease average giving further but had no additional effect on costs.
-Combined, these effects yield no change in costs per dollar raised for larger or consolidated service areas; the benefits of consolidation are more modest than CFC administrators had hoped.
+Combined, these effects yield no change in costs per dollar raised for larger or consolidated service areas; the benefits of contract consolidation were more modest than CFC administrators had hoped.

 Online, collaborative giving days, such as Giving Tuesday, are becoming an important part of the philanthropic landscape in the United States.
 These time-limited giving opportunities often involve a list of approved charities, and are arguably akin to other types of federated giving programs, such as workplace giving campaigns.
 Research has not explored how donor decisionmaking regarding lists of charities differs from their decisionmaking regarding a series of single-organization solicitations.
 This paper presents evidence from an online survey experiment on simultaneous (list) vs. sequential (one-by-one) solicitation decisionmaking.
 Simultaneous respondents gave to fewer organizations, although they did not donate statistically less in total.
 Simultaneous respondents were more likely to compare the organizations to each other, which tended to disadvantage low-familiarity organizations and those supporting disease research.
 These respondents also reported higher donor satisfaction and lower decisionmaking difficulty, which helps to explain the rising popularity of these giving schemes.
 Finally, simultaneous respondents were better able to remember the amount they donated, which indicates that sequential giving may benefit from charitable forgetting or a lower incidence of mental budgeting behaviors.